 If you have your recipe and are making a gumbo or etouffee with the roux now, have all ingredients close at hand, the vegetables chopped and ready.

 If making ahead, have a pyrex or metal bowl ready to receive the finished roux.

-- A long handled spoon or whisk (I prefer a whisk).
+- A long-handled spoon or whisk (we recommend a whisk)

 02 of 06